CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 So we can think of a programming language as allowing us to describe **data** and **operations** on that data.

 :::note
 **Data** consists of information in different forms: for example, numbers and text could be different forms of data.
+The data in a executing program is sometimes referred to as the **state**.
 :::

 :::note